skylandersNFC/Mifare-Windows-Tool/README.md

-﻿# Mifare Windows Tool Reborn - MWTR
+﻿# Mifare Windows Tool - MWTR

+## About this fork

+I'm creating this for preservation purposes in case the main MWT disappears for some reason.

 ## Important